cognitivetech/ollama-ebook-summary/summaries/Attachment-Disturbances-Adults.md

 * Maladaptive behavior results from exposure to unprotected and uncomforted danger
 * Focus on repairing and modifying problematic dynamics within individuals and family systems
 * Parents' experiences and coping strategies are crucial in addressing attachment issues
-* Goal: Enable individuals to generate and apply self-protective strategies effectively
+* **Goal**: Enable individuals to generate and apply self-protective strategies effectively

 **Commonalities**